 - don’t do anything that can damage the environment

 In town, there is one modest but very decent hotel called Santa Maria, which is actually close to the beautiful Santa Maria Caves.

-For sure there are other small hotels in town, which you won’t see on a booking pages since are small family owned properties and they cannot afford to stay on the most popular site.
+For sure there are other small hotels in town, which you won’t see on a booking page since are small family-owned properties and they cannot afford to stay on the most popular site.

 You can just show up and ask for availability.

 If you wish to have a luxury experience, among the luxury haciendas scattered around Yucatan, the closest to the cenotes is the stunning Sac chic, in Acanchè, just 5 km from Homun.

 I visited the hotel during my stay in the area, and I was totally blown away.
 Here you can check my review and how to book it.